Robert Heberton Terrell

-Robert Heberton Terrell (November 27, 1857 – December 20, 1925) was an attorney and the second African American to serve as a justice of the peace in Washington, DC.
+Robert Heberton Terrell (November 27, 1857 – December 20, 1925) was an attorney and the second African American to serve as a justice of the peace in Washington, D.C.
 In 1911 he was appointed as a judge to the District of Columbia Municipal Court by President William Howard Taft; he was one of four African-American men appointed to high office and considered his "Black Cabinet".
 He was reappointed as judge under succeeding administrations, including that of Democrat Woodrow Wilson.

 Early life

 Terrell was born in Orange, Virginia, on November 27, 1857, to parents Harrison and Louisa Ann Terrell.
 The family moved to Washington, DC in 1865 after the end of the Civil War and emancipation.
 His father Harrison Terrell worked for prominent businessman George Washington Riggs.
 Later he served as the personal valet for General Ulysses S. Grant.
 These connections aided the younger Terrell in his education and later career.

 Terrell was educated in the public schools of the District of Columbia.
-He attended the private, preparatory Groton School in Groton, Massachusetts.
-He was admitted to Harvard University, where he graduated as one of seven Magna Cum Laude scholars in 1884.
+He prepared for college at Lawrence Academy in Groton, Massachusetts.
+He then gained admission to Harvard College, where he graduated as one of seven magna cum laude scholars in 1884.
+He was Harvard's first black honors graduate and third black graduate overall.

 While teaching for several years at the M Street School in Washington, DC, Terrell studied law at Howard University School of Law, receiving his LL.B. degree in 1889.